 Solutions:

-• Use tabletop stands or voice-activated devices, such as Echo Show or Google Nest Hub.
+- Use tabletop stands or voice-activated devices, such as the Echo Show or the Google Nest Hub.

-• Consider remote caregiver tools that allow setup and call initiation from afar.
+- Consider remote caregiver tools that enable setup and call initiation from a distance.

 Summary: Anticipating these common issues and offering practical workarounds enables you, as a caregiver, to turn frustrating tech into a meaningful communication tool.
 Adapting the technology to the user is the key.